Ngz91/Eunomia/README.md

 # Eunomia
 Analyze your code locally using a LLM.
-No data shared and no internet connection required after downloading the necessary files.
+No data shared and no internet connection required after downloading all the necessary files.
 Eunomia is based on the imartinez original [privateGPT](https://github.com/imartinez/privateGPT) project.
-Eunomia limits itself to only analyse the code documents provided and give you an answer based on your question.
+Eunomia limits itself to only analyse the source code files provided and give you an answer based on your question.

 # Preview
 ![](https://raw.githubusercontent.com/Ngz91/Eunomia/master/images/Eunomia_img1.png)